 United Nations Documents:

-- United Nations, General Assembly (1999).
-Developments in the field of information and telecommunications in the context of international security.
-A/RES/53/70.
+- United Nations, General Assembly (1997).
+The role of science and technology in the context of international security and disarmament.
+A/RES/52/33.

 Questions to consider from your country’s perspective: